jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Freezing Flow.md

 RacialMods:
 Languages:
 SQ: crystalline
+SpecialAbilities:
+  Crystalline (Ex): >
-SpecialAbilities: Crystalline (Ex) As a creature of living ice, a freezing flow is difficult to discern from its surroundings in icy and snowy land environments and when in icy water.
+    As a creature of living ice, a freezing flow is difficult to discern from its surroundings in icy and snowy land environments and when in icy water.
 A successful DC 15 Perception check is required to notice a freezing flow in these environments.
 Any creature that fails to notice a freezing flow and walks into it automatically takes damage as if struck by the ooze's slam attack.
+  Jagged Slam (Ex): >
-Jagged Slam (Ex) A freezing flow's slam attack is a slashing tendril of crystalline ice.
+    A freezing flow's slam attack is a slashing tendril of crystalline ice.
 It deals slashing damage instead of bludgeoning damage and has a critical range of 19-20.
+  Numbing Touch (Ex): >
-Numbing Touch (Ex) Each time a freezing flow deals cold damage with its slam attack or constrict ability, the target must succeed at a DC 17 Fortitude save or be staggered with numbing cold for 1 round.
+    Each time a freezing flow deals cold damage with its slam attack or constrict ability, the target must succeed at a DC 17 Fortitude save or be staggered with numbing cold for 1 round.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: